AyuubMohamud/TauriGPU/tmp/kev-log.md

 Memory and SFU - 4 calls
 ALU and FPU - can just read as long as there are no hazards

+There are two register files to prevent conflict between cycle running for ALU vs FPU